-As you work through the steps in this exercise, you'll use the following skills: finding and launching analysis tools from the Perform Analysis pane in the map viewer, setting tool parameters to get the most accurate results, and using smart mapping and feature attributes to review and understand the results of your analysis.
-This exercise is designed for beginners.
+As you work through the steps in this lesson, you'll use the following skills: finding and launching analysis tools from the Perform Analysis pane in Map Viewer, setting tool parameters to get the most accurate results, and using smart mapping and feature attributes to review and understand the results of your analysis.
+This lesson is designed for beginners.
 You must have an organizational account and privileges to perform spatial analysis.
 Estimated time: 25 minutes.

 As an agriculture official in the Marlborough region of New Zealand, part of your job is to identify areas near commercial campgrounds where nassella tussock is a threat to campers.
 Campers who come in contact with the weed during recreational activities may inadvertently get seeds in their clothing or gear and take these seeds with them when they leave.
 If you find that nassella tussock grows near commercial campgrounds, you can provide information to help campers identify and avoid it.